Skip to content

 4. Landing page

-You want to make it as easy as possible for the reader to “learn more” about you and your business.
+You want to make it as easy as possible for the reader to learn more about you and your business.
 You can do this by including a link to a specially designed landing page unique to the particular drip campaign.
 Here you can include more information on the topic at hand, links to new listings for prospects, links to your newsletter for existing clients, and an incentive to capture more information from the client.

-7. Measurement
+6. Measurement

 Open rate, response rate, and conversion are the primary measures to be watching.
 Keep in mind that the cost of attracting new clients is generally five times that of retaining an existing client.
 And, with roughly 70% of clients saying they would use the same real estate agent for their next home purchase, you don’t want to underestimate the impact of a good nurture campaign.